campusjam/campusjam.github.io/index.md

 ## Milestone 2: UH CAS and Page Functionality

-This milestone started April 14.
-2017 and is ongoing.
+This milestone started on April 14, 2017 and is ongoing.

 The goal of Milestone 2 is to add the UH CAS login system and to update all of the mockup pages for more functionality.